 In the evening, ride on the camel or just walk around the dunes.
 You might be lucky to spot steppe tortoises, hares and desert agamas depending on the season.
 Dinner.
 You may also listen to the songs of local bard around the fire.

 Day 2 – Yurt Camp –Lake Aydarkul - Samarkand/Bukhara

 After breakfast, you may drive or walk to the nearby desert village Dungalak (4km) to get familiar with the life of village people who mainly live on livestock and sheep farming.
-After visiting the village, drive by car or ride on the camels (additional 20$ per camel) from the camp to the lake Aydarkul located 8 kilometres (3h) to the south –east from the camp.
-Aydarkul is an artificial salty lake that stretches 180km to the east and being the largest wetland body in the area it is home to many aquatic birds such cranes, pelicans, numerous waders, many duck and goose species.Picnic at the lake.
-Depending on the season you can have a swim or just stroll along the lake shores watching the bird like at the lake.
+After visiting the village, drive by car or ride on the camels (additional 20$ per camel) from the camp to the lake Aydarkul located at 8 kilometers (3h) to the south –east.
+Aydarkul is an artificial salty lake that stretches 180km to the east, being the largest wetland body in the area it is home to many aquatic birds such as cranes, pelicans, numerous waders, many duck and goose species.Picnic at the lake.
+Depending on the season you can have a swim or just stroll along the lake shores watching the bird life at the lake.

 In the afternoon transfer to Samarkand/Bukhara (5 hours of drive).